kytos/kytos/README.rst

    $ sudo docker run -d -it --privileged -p 8181:8181 -p 6653:6653 amlight/kytos:latest

-Then, open your internet browser and point it to `http://localhost:8181`.
+Then, open your internet browser and point it to `http://localhost:8181` (Mininet is available inside the docker container, if you wanna try some topologies).

 Installing
 ==========